The Complete Capri, Italy Travel Guide

 If you are looking for a little bit of adventure when visiting Capri, I would suggest taking a hike to the Belvedere of Punta Cannone viewpoint.
 While not as famous as some of the other viewpoints I have mentioned in this guide, and certainly not as easy to get to, the Belvedere of Punta Cannone offers some truly remarkable views of Capri and the coastline.
 From here, you get an amazing aerial view of the Faraglioni and the Gardens of Augustus.
 If you look in the other direction, you can see the Marina and all of the beach clubs.

 To get to this viewpoint, you will need to start out at the Piazzetta in Capri Town.
 From there, you will want to walk past the bus station.
 Just past the bus station, you will see steps that head uphill.
-The steps will take you through the set of tunnels and a sign posted that directs you towards the Belvedere of Punta Cannone.
+The steps will take you through a set of tunnels and a sign posted that directs you towards the Belvedere of Punta Cannone.
 It is a relatively easy 15-minute hike from this spot to the viewpoint.

 Swimming in Grotta Verde